openstack/kayobe/doc/source/configuration/kolla.rst

    kolla_source_url: https://git.example.com/kolla
    kolla_source_version: downstream

+.. _configuration-kolla-global:

 Global Configuration
 ====================

 The following variables are global, affecting all container images.
-They are used to generate the Kolla configuration file, ``kolla-build.conf``.
+They are used to generate the Kolla configuration file, ``kolla-build.conf``, and also affect :ref:`Kolla Ansible configuration <configuration-kolla-ansible-global>`.

 ``kolla_base_distro``
     Kolla base container image distribution.
 Default is ``centos``.